tosiara/openwrt-wr841n-v14/README.md

 LuCI openwrt-19.07 branch git-22.099.58928-786ebc9
 4.14.275
 ```
-See Releases for availbale builds
+See Releases for available builds